GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 The _contents_ to render are a tree of _frames_ for each browser tab, plus the browser UI.
-And, a stream of raw input events from touch screens, mice, keyboards, and other hardware devices.
+And, a stream of raw input events from touch screens, mouse, keyboards, and other hardware devices.

 Each frame includes: